-If you have two copies of Weapons of Isengard in play (Shadow: Play an & archer to place an & token on this card), playing a single & archer allows you to place a token on only one of those copies.
+If you have two copies of Weapons of Isengard in play (Shadow: Play an scarcher to place an scarcher allows you to place a token on only one of those copies.

 Effects

 If the effect of a card or special ability requires you to perform an action and you cannot, you must perform as much as you can and ignore the rest.